MohamedElashri/firewall/README.md

 ## Installation

+There are two methods to install the UFW CLI Manager:

+### Method 1: Manual Installation

 1. Download the `firewall.sh` script from the repository.

 2. Make the script executable by running the following command: